OGGM/oggm/docs/introduction.rst

 The Open Global Glacier Model (OGGM) is an open source modelling framework for glaciers.
 It has been developed since 2014: intermittently at first, and more regularly since 2016.
-Today, OGGM is continuously discussed and updated by a team of researchers in various institutions.
+Today, OGGM is continuously discussed and updated by a team of international researchers.

-Our main aim is to **assist the modelling of the evolution of mountains glaciers at the regional and global scales**.
+Our main aim is to **assist the modelling of the evolution of mountains glaciers at the river basin, regional and global scales**.

 The OGGM framework offers various solutions to the challenges encountered when modelling a large number of glaciers.
 Here is a non-exhaustive list of